 The courage to fail.
-It takes courage from our team and from leadership to accept that there may be failure—and to learn from that failure.
+It takes courage from our team and leadership to accept that there may be a failure and learn from that failure.

 I bet you are wondering what the client said when I corrected her about my name.
 After clutching her pearls, she laughed profusely and apologized.

 Moving forward, she always called me by my correct name: Ms. Jackson.

 You can’t win them all.